 You may be tested for COVID-19 within VA and we may ask you to distance yourself from others while waiting for your results.
-Please be sure to inform your VA provider if you receive a COVID-19 diagnostic test outside of VA.
+Please be sure to inform your VA provider if you receive a COVID-19 test outside of VA.
 You and your provider will discuss your treatment options and overall health status while COVID-19 safety restrictions still exist.
 You will discuss the risks of certain treatments or procedures, taking into account your overall health status, risk for complications, and urgency of the considered treatment.

-Only one companion per Veteran is allowed in our facilities for Veterans who require assistance for outpatient visits.
-We’re allowing one visitor in our inpatient departments, although visitation to the Community Living Center may be restricted depending on current COVID-19 activity in the community.
+Only one or two companion per Veteran is allowed in our facilities for Veterans who require assistance for outpatient visits.
+We’re now allowing more than one visitor in our inpatient departments, although visitation to the Community Living Center may be restricted depending on current COVID-19 activity in the community.
 Please call ahead before your visit to the Community Living Center.
 Thank you to all our visitors and Veterans for helping us protect the safety of everyone within our facilities.

 Stay current on our COVID-19 information and operations by visiting our website at www.fargo.va.gov or follow us on Facebook and Instagram.